HDTHREE/bintrong_game/team_contract.md

 * Austin Coontz

 # Timing
-I am starting this with 5 weeks remaining total in the semester, so I will be working all day and all night.
-However, most contributions will be done over the weekends due to my dayjob.
+I am starting this with 5 weeks remaining total in the semester, so I will be working as much as necessary.
+However, most contributions will be done over the weekends due to my day job.

 ## Workflow and Deployment
-I plan to deploy locally and provide docker deployment instructions for prod.
+I plan to deploy locally and provide docker deployment instructions for a production-ready deployment.
 The majority of the initial work will just be pushed to master and I do not plan to do PRs for myself.
 However, I will still create feature branches during development.

 # Project
 A fullstack web application to test and generate anki flashcards.
 I am Hayden and will be the sole developer and project manager.